Generated regional New Hampshire river scene for Upper Connecticut River planning; not an exact location photo

 Check RiverReports or USGS below Indian Stream, NH rules, weather, water temperature, and legal access for the exact reach.

-Are there special regulations on the Upper Connecticut River?+
+Are there special fishing rules on the Upper Connecticut River?

 Yes.
 Trout, salmon, and reach rules require checking the current New Hampshire digest.